-The Moonflower is a hair slide with an organic feel, and a smooth, modern shape.
-It is one of the most popular models in our range!
+The Moonflower comes as a two piece set.
+It is a hair slide with an organic feel, and a smooth, modern shape.
+It is one of the most popular models in our range.
 Suiting longer, thicker hair it makes a real statement while holding your hair back.
+Available in sustainably sourced Teak and Tamarind.
+All of our accessories are hand carved from waste offcuts left over from plantations in Indonesia.
+No one piece is ever the same.
+Your Moon Flower hairslide arrives in fully recyclable packaging with a fabric sleeve to protect it whilst traveling.

 Wood is only a renewable and eco-friendly material if it is consciously sourced.
 Tropical hardwoods in particular grow very slowly and in low densities, and regenerate poorly after logging.
 These species are often taken from forests in non-sustainable numbers, and illegal ways.